AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 Apologies if you think this is obvious.
 However, I see this misuse of interfaces in everyday c# code in multiple companies; and mentioning it on twitter generated a lot of replies.
 In fact, the most engagement in months.
 So clearly there's something to say here.

-## When do you want to have in interface
+## When do you want to have an interface

 Over-use of interfaces comes about from over-adherence to an often useful pattern: the idea that a class has an interface and then gets mocked in unit tests.